 - Time: 20-30 minutes one way

-The Lind Point Trail starts at the Virgin Islands National Park Visitor Center on the east side of Cruz Bay.
+The Lind Point Trail starts at the Virgin Islands National Park Visitor Center on the east side of St John (near Cruz Bay).

 This trail connects the visitor center to Salomon Beach and Honeymoon Beach.